Trump Launches Broad Legal Gambit Paired With Public Doubt-Raising On Results

 In Wisconsin, the campaign said Wednesday it would request a recount there after unofficial tallies showed Democrat Joe Biden leading Trump by about 20,000 votes.
 The Trump campaign alleged, with little evidence, irregularities in the vote.
 A recount can't begin until the state officially certifies the results, which are due by Dec.
 1.

-In particular, Republicans have complained that their observers and not being granted access close enough to observe the vote counting process and filed a flurry of lawsuits around the issue.
+In particular, Republicans have complained that their observers are not being granted access close enough to observe vote counting and filed a flurry of lawsuits around the issue.
 In Nevada, a lawsuit objected to the state's decision earlier this year to send absentee ballots to all active voters.

 Trump himself made his objective clear with posts on Twitter including one that sought to "STOP THE COUNT."